OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Background: An important risk factor in the additional attack surface of AI engineering is the presence of production data in the engineering process.
 In order to train and test a working model, data scientists need access to real data, which may be sensitive.
 This is different from non-AI engineering in which typically the test data can be either synthesized or anonymized.
 An appropriate countermeasure is the limitation of access to this data to the engineers that really need it, and shield it from the rest of the team.
 In addition, some AI platforms provide mechanisms that allow the training and testing of a model without the data scientists having access to the data.

 **Controls for data poisoning:**
+* See General controls
+* See controls for development-time protection
 * MORETRAINDATA: Increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.
 * DATAQUALITYCONTROL.
 Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.
   Particularity: standard quality control needs to take into account that data may have maliciously been changed.